 2. Watch Birds at Lake Rutundu

 Lake Rutundu sits about 3,100 M (10,000 FT) above Mount Kenya’s forest.
 The lake is a residence for rare birdlife and vegetation.
 It is not only a nature lovers’ bliss, but it is also an ideal spot for hikers and anglers hoping to catch rainbow trout.
 Horse riding is also a popular activity here.
 You can see over 130 bird species here.

 3. Catch Trout at Lake Alice

 Lake Alice is the largest of Mount Kenya’s great lakes.
 The others are Lake Michaelson, Lake Ellis and Lake Rutundu.
 Well-known for its rich stock of trout, Lake Alice is one of the best places for trout fishing in Kenya.
 Surrounded by exotic vegetation, such as the enormous Senecio and giant lobelia, the 3,550 M Lake Alice, like Lake Rutundu, is stocked with rainbow trout, and provides an excellent spot for fishing.
-However, casting can be a challenge at the northern end of the lake because of the steep bank behind.
+However, casting can be a challenge at the northern end of the lake because of the steep bank behind it.
 Many fishing enthusiasts, therefore, prefer the southern end of the lake where the shingle beach makes casting much more straightforward.

 The lake, which is a two-hour walk further up Mount Kenya, is named after the Duchess of Gloucester.
 She visited Kenya just after the lake’s discovery.
 You are only allowed to fly fish, and it is encouraged to catch and release as much as possible.
 If fishing is not your thing, then you will find the beautiful walk around the lake, through Giant Groundsel and Heather forests very refreshing.
 This place, perhaps because of its proximity to Mount Kenya, can get extremely cold once the sun goes down.
 You are better off being out of there before sunset, or you will have to contend with some crazy temperature drops.
 Interestingly, Lake Alice was discovered by accident by a team of explorers who were searching for mythical creatures believed to reside in these parts.